junxit/us-congress-bills-112/metadata.md

 - 2012-08-03 — Received in the House.
 - 2012-08-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-08-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-08-14 — Referred to the Subcommittee on Immigration Policy and Enforcement.
+- 2012-09-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-09-11 — Considered under suspension of the rules. (consideration: CR H5814-5817)
+- 2012-09-11 — DEBATE - The House proceeded with forty minutes of debate on S. 3245.
+- 2012-09-11 — Mr. Smith (TX) moved to suspend the rules and pass the bill.
+- 2012-09-13 — Considered as unfinished business. (consideration: CR H5972)
+- 2012-09-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 3 (Roll no. 580). (text: CR 9/11/2012 H5814-5815)
+- 2012-09-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 3 (Roll no. 580).(text: CR 9/11/2012 H5814-5815)
+- 2012-09-20 — Presented to President.
+- 2012-09-20 — Presented to President.
+- 2012-09-28 — Became Public Law No: 112-176.
+- 2012-09-28 — Became Public Law No: 112-176.
+- 2012-09-28 — Signed by President.
+- 2012-09-28 — Signed by President.